CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can see the number on the lab guide bottom area to switch on different exercises of the lab guide.
+You can see the number on the bottom of the lab guide to switch to different exercises of the lab guide.

    ![](media/2dgn92.png)